reeyarn/openesef/openesef/taxonomy/output-md/taxonomy_codes.md

     """ entry_points is a list of entry point locations cache_folder is the place where to store cached Web resources """ def __init__(self, entry_points, container_pool, esef_filing_root = None, in_memory_content = {}, memfs=None):
+        logger.debug("Taxonomy.__init__: Initializing Taxonomy object.") # <--- ADDED logger.debug
         self.entry_points = entry_points
         self.pool = container_pool
         self.pool.current_taxonomy = self
-        self.pool.current_taxonomy_hash = util.get_hash(','.join(entry_points))
+        self.pool.current_taxonomy_hash = util.get_hash(','.join(entry_points)) if entry_points else None
         self.esef_filing_root = esef_filing_root  # Add ESEF location path
         self.in_memory_content = in_memory_content or {} # Dictionary to store in-memory content
         self.memfs = memfs
         # All schemas indexed by resolved location
         self.schemas = {}
         # All linkbases indexed by resolved location
         self.linkbases = {}
         self.processing_schemas = set()  # Track schemas being processed to prevent loops
         # All concepts  indexed by full id - target namespace + id
         self.concepts = {}
         # All concepts indexed by QName
         self.concepts_by_qname = {}
         # General elements, which are not concepts
         self.elements = {}
         self.elements_by_id = {}
         # All base set objects indexed by base set key
         self.base_sets = {}
         # Dimension defaults - Key is dimension QName, value is default member concept
         self.defaults = {}
         # Default Members - Key is the default member QName, value is the corresponding dimension concept.
         self.default_members = {}
         # Dimensional Relationship Sets
         self.dr_sets = {}
         # Excluding Dimensional Relationship Sets
         self.dr_sets_excluding = {}
         # Key is primary item QName, value is the list of dimensional relationship sets, where it participates.
         self.idx_pi_drs = {}
         # Key is the Qname of the dimensions.
 Value is the set of DR keys, where this dimension participates
         self.idx_dim_drs = {}
         # Key is the QName of the hypercube.
 Value is the set of DR Keys, where this hypercube participates.
         self.idx_hc_drs = {}
         # Key is the QName of the member.
 Value is the set of DR keys, where this member participates.
         self.idx_mem_drs = {}
         # All table resources in taxonom
-        self.tables = {}
+        self.tables = {} # <--- Initialized as empty dictionary here
+        self.filters = {} # To be populated with table:filter elements
+        self.definition_nodes = {} # To be populated with table:definitionNode elements
         # All role types in all schemas
         self.role_types = {}
         self.role_types_by_href = {}
         # All arcrole types in all schemas
         self.arcrole_types = {}
         self.arcrole_types_by_href = {}
         # Global resources - these, which have an id attribute
         self.resources = {}
         # All locators
         self.locators = {}
         # All parameters
         self.parameters = {}
         # All assertions by type
         self.value_assertions = {}
         self.existence_assertions = {}
         self.consistency_assertions = {}
         # Assertion Sets
         self.assertion_sets = {}
         # Simple types
         self.simple_types = {}
         # Complex types with simple content.
 Key is the QName, value is the item type object.
         self.item_types = {}
         # Complex types with simple content.
 Key is the unique identifier, value is the item type object.
         self.item_types_by_id = {}
         # Complex types with complex content: Key is qname, value is the tuple type object
         self.tuple_types = {}
         # Complex types with complex content: Key is unique identifier, value is the tuple type object
         self.tuple_types_by_id = {}
+        if entry_points:
             self.load()
             self.compile()

     def __str__(self):
         return self.info()